Toyota Aygo (2014-2021) review - Reliability and safety

 Euro NCAP results show Toyota has raised its city car safety game, and reliability is strong, too

 The Aygo has slipped down the Driver Power customer satisfaction rankings over the last few years - from 39th in 2017, to 90th in 2019, out of 100 cars.
-It didn't feature in our 2020 poll, although Toyota as a brand finished 6th out of 30 manufacturers.
-However, the Aygo does feel robustly constructed, while the engine is based on the tried and tested unit used in the old car.
+It managed 60th place in 2021, on a 75-car list, while Toyota itself moved up to 5th spot in the best manufacturers poll - up from 6th position in 2020.

 All versions of the Aygo get four airbags, Isofix child seat mountings, stability control and tyre pressure monitoring, along with other safety tech such as a lane-departure alert and a pre-collision system.

 The Toyota Aygo comes with a five-year warranty - and a 100,000 mileage limit – that will bring valuable piece of mind to anyone considering holding onto their car for a while.
 The offer beats the Citroen C1 and Peugeot 108 by two years, in spite of the fact they’re built in the same plant.